 How to Paint over Oil Based Paint

-When oil-based paint dries, it becomes slippery and smooth.
-As a result, painting over oil-based paint with another paint becomes difficult.
-However, it is not impossible.
-It is essential to pay attention to the preparation steps when painting over oil-based paint.
-Here are the ways to paint over oil-based paint:
+When oil-based paint dries, it becomes slick and smooth.
+“Related article: Oil based stain vs water based.”
+As a result, painting over oil-based paint with another type of paint can be challenging—but not impossible.
+Proper surface preparation is key to success.
+In this guide, we’ll start by answering the most common questions about painting over oil-based paint.

 Best Ways to Paint Over Oil Based Paint